Irwin1985/CornyLang/README.md

 # CornyLang
-`CornyLang` is an expressive programming language built from scrach using a [Top Down Parser](https://interpreterbook.com/) algorithm.
+`CornyLang` is an expressive programming language built from scrach using a [Top Down Parser](https://en.wikipedia.org/wiki/Top-down_parsing) algorithm.
 In this repository I will host all implementation of `CornyLang` in every programming language I learn.

+`CornyLang` is a derivated flavor from [MonkeyLang](https://interpreterbook.com/)

 `CornyLang` has the following features: